 Road rash is the least severe but most irritating damage caused by a collision.
 Skidding over the tarmac or hitting may cause skin grazing.
-Even if it hurts, cleaning road rash is required followed by antiseptic cream.
-For a fast recovery, keep it clean and dry for the next few days.
+Even if it hurts, cleaning road rash is required, followed by antiseptic cream.
+Keep it clean and dry for the next few days for fast recovery.

 Back pain in the lower back

 Lower back pain is one of the most common injuries cyclists suffer from as a result of hours spent over the handlebars while sitting curled.

 The patella (the cap of the knee) is a joint that connects the upper and lower leg, and it may become dislocated when something isn’t moving properly, dragging it in the wrong direction.